Bookbinding: 10 projects for beginners

 - This course will be taught online on Google Classroom through weekly live sessions and/or video demonstrations.

-- Feedback, Q & A and group chats using Google classroom and Google meet sessions
+- Feedback, Q & A and group chats using Google classroom and Zoom sessions

 - You will have the opportunity to engage with your online learning community and tutor through Google Classroom

 - Online resource, inspiration and task handouts with be available to download in each session

 - A computer or laptop with a fully updated google chrome browser works best for live sessions

 You can use a tablet or phone for live sessions but your device will need a microphone, and optionally a camera.
 Using headphones with microphones are advisable as these block out all room noise in live online sessions

 - You will need to login into our Google classroom before our sessions start for instructions and for materials list.